SoNuPandey22/AminoTech-Website/README.md

-# Website for the business
+AminoTech BioNutrition bussiness website
-# Sample of the UI
+--- UI is based on the design of the Unicef website
-# Technology used : PHP, HTML5, CSS, JavaScript
+<em>Technology used </em> : PHP, HTML5, CSS, JavaScript
-# Feel free to use in your project
+### Feel free to use in your project

 ## screenShots of the site
 ![home page ](ScreenShot/home.png)